Updated August 11, 2023

 - Make sure the filter is removed while freezing multiple rows at a time.

 - If you place a cursor in the unknown cell and freeze multiple rows, then you may go wrong in freezing.
 Make sure you have selected the right cell to freeze.

 This has been a guide to Freeze Rows in Excel.
-Here we discussed How to Freeze Rows in Excel and Different methods and shortcuts to Freeze Rows in Excel, along with practical examples and a downloadable excel template.
-You can also go through our other suggested articles –
+Here we discussed How to Freeze Rows in Excel and different methods and shortcuts to Freeze Rows in Excel, along with practical examples and a downloadable Excel template.
+You can also go through our other suggested articles to learn more –